karthik7890/AI_SummerProjects/README.md

 - Moving Object Detection and Videos Capture

 # Day 3
-- Facee Detection using HaarCascade frontal face data and train the model
+- Face Detection using HaarCascade frontal face data and train the model
 - Make it able to predict the face, so take pictures of several faces and see that it recongnizes you or not!!

+# Day 4
+- Object Tracking through color